nrfconnect/sdk-nrf/samples/wifi/provisioning/README.rst

 Overview
 ********

-With this sample, you can provision a Wi-Fi device that lacks input or output capability using the :ref:`wifi_prov_readme` library.
+With this sample, you can provision a Wi-Fi device that lacks input or output capability, using the :ref:`wifi_prov_readme` library.
 The sample is divided into three parts:

 * Task and event handling component: Handles provisioning-related tasks and events.